Seabean Garland: Can you Fit a Dremel Drill in Your Luggage?

 After a few months of collecting sea bean on the beach – the various floating seeds that wash up on our shores from all over the world…

 Here’s a GREAT visual of some of the really cool ones.
-(This website has SO much information!)

 …I decided it was time to stop buying bowls (chipped white ones from Caye Supplies and beautiful wooden ones from Graniels’ Dreamland – see below) to collect the beans in…and start CRAFTING.